Scamming by Phone

 - These calls usually mention both VISA and MasterCard.
 Most financial institutions only offer one or the other.

-- There is a relatively new credit card scam where the automated call says there are international charges on your card.
+- There is a relatively new credit card scam where the automated call says there are suspicious charges on your card.
 Usually fairly large purchases are mentioned.

 Remember, these are seldom legitimate calls.
 Thieves are trying to con you into giving up your credit card details.